Sas1997/SAMA/Docs/SAMA_Documentation_v4.md

 ## 1. Overview

-SAMAPy (Solar Alone Multi-Objective Advisor Python Package) is an open-source Python platform for the design, sizing, and operation optimization of hybrid renewable energy microgrids.
+SAMA (Solar Alone Multi-Objective Advisor) is an open-source Python platform for the design, sizing, and operation optimization of hybrid renewable energy microgrids.
 It performs location-specific techno-economic assessment using site-dependent electrical and thermal load profiles, meteorological data, component degradation models, and utility-specific billing structures.

-Unlike proprietary tools such as HOMER Pro and HOMER Grid, which are now closed-source and license-restricted, SAMAPy provides **transparent optimization algorithms**, **fully extensible architecture**, and **no cost barriers** for researchers, practitioners, and resource-constrained institutions.
+Unlike proprietary tools such as HOMER Pro and HOMER Grid, which are now closed-source and license-restricted, SAMA provides **transparent optimization algorithms**, **fully extensible architecture**, and **no cost barriers** for researchers, practitioners, and resource-constrained institutions.

 ### 1.1 What SAMA Optimizes